9 Ways To Help You Not Lose Friends After Marriage

 2. Set Expectations With Your Partner

 Losing touch with old friends after marriage need not be your story.
-Clearly defined boundaries and setting expectations with your partner will play a key role in your ability to navigate friendships with care.
+Defining boundaries and setting expectations in a relationship with your partner at the beginning will play a key role in your ability to navigate friendships with care.
 Help your spouse understand their importance in your life.

 Chalk out schedules in a way that you have time for both your friends and your family and spouse.
 For instance, if you have dinner plans with your spouse, you can meet your friends over breakfast.
 If you happen to work nearby, you can always catch up during lunch hours.
 This helps create the right balance of being together and making space for other important people in your life.